 Health officials urge parents to take action during Infant Safe Sleep Week

 Parents wouldn’t leave the hospital without a car seat for their newborn, and evidence shows it is just as important to know the ABCs of safe sleep for babies.
-To promote this message, Governor Mark Dayton proclaimed the week of October 23-29 as Infant Safe Sleep Week in Minnesota (PDF).
+To promote this message, Governor Mark Dayton proclaimed the week of October 23-29 as Infant Safe Sleep Week in Minnesota (PDF) (link removed).

 The Minnesota Department of Health (MDH) compared the numbers of infant deaths linked to traffic crashes and the number of infant deaths linked to unsafe sleep.
 In the past five years, fewer than five infants per year died in traffic crashes, but more than 50 infants a year died while sleeping.

 “We’ve done a good job reducing the number of infant deaths associated with vehicle crashes and we need to be just as aggressive about keeping babies safe during sleep,” said Health Commissioner Dr. Ed Ehlinger.
 “We can save dozens of babies a year by supporting parents, grandparents, caregivers, communities and retailers in their efforts to have babies sleep alone on their backs in safety-approved cribs free of pillows and blankets.”

 With data increasingly showing that unsafe sleep environments account for nearly all unexpected infant deaths in Minnesota, MDH and the Minnesota Department of Human Services (DHS) are coming together during Infant Safe Sleep Week to urge parents to follow the simple steps that can help ensure their babies sleep safely.
 The ABCs of Safe Sleep are:

 - ALONE: Infants should always sleep or nap alone.

 - BACK: Always put a baby on their back to sleep or nap.